William Stern (businessman)

-was a businessman most notable as the owner of the British Stern Group of companies.
+was a British businessman most notable as the owner of the Stern Group of companies.
 When it collapsed in 1973, Stern became Britain's biggest bankrupt with debts of £118 million.
 The uninsured losses sustained by thousands of investors led directly to the creation of Britain's first Policyholders' Protection Act.
 He died during the COVID-19 pandemic due to complications brought on by COVID-19.

 Early life

 He was born Vilmos György Stern or Ze’ev HaKohen Stern in Budapest, the youngest of three children of Chaim Stern, who owned a textile factory supplying goods to the Hungarian government.

 When Hungary was invaded by Nazi Germany in March 1944, Stern along with his family, escaped on the Kastner train, which carried 1,684 Jews to safety in Switzerland.